fbpx Los Angeles grand jury indicts 14 in over $3M mortgage fraud

 The unsealed grand jury indictment is against the owners of three mortgage brokerage firms and 11 affiliates allegedly involved in using fraudulent applications and financial documentation to obtain eight loans totaling $3.69 million.
 Unsuspecting borrowers then used fraudulent loans to buy properties in Los Angeles, Orange, Riverside, San Bernardino, San Diego and Sacramento counties.

-Thirteen of the 14 defendants appeared in LA County Superior Court, and 10 pleaded not guilty to charges that include mortgage fraud, receiving proceeds of mortgage fraud and grand theft, according to the AG’s office.
+Thirteen of the 14 defendants appeared Friday in LA County Superior Court, and so far 11 have pleaded not guilty to charges that include mortgage fraud, receiving proceeds of mortgage fraud and grand theft, according to the AG’s office.
 The remaining defendants will be arraigned on an unspecified date.

 “Those who try to scam, defraud, or cheat Californians will be brought to justice,” Bonta said in a statement.
 “Due to the hard work of our legal team and federal partners we’re holding these scammers accountable for their crimes.
 Those who cheat the system and exploit the dream of homeownership to line their own pockets will be held responsible.”